 Evidence has shown that the improvement in food and nutrition security is principally due to policies, programs and frameworks that are anchored in legislation.
-Parliamentarians are fundamental custodians of political commitments on food security and nutrition; therefore critical partners in achieving food and nutrition security.

 FAO, through its Partnerships, Advocacy and Capacity Development Division (OPC), seeks partnerships and closer collaboration with Parliamentarians, as we work towards meeting our mutual commitments on food and nutrition security, including the right to adequate food.
 Parliamentarians' efforts are key to placing these issues at the highest level of the policy and legislative agendas.

 We reaffirm that everyone has a right to adequate, safe, sufficient, and nutritious food and to freedom from hunger, and we acknowledge the need for specific constitutional and legislative provisions to ensure the enjoyment of those rights.

-(Extract from the Statement by Parliamentarians who met on the occasion of the 2nd International Conference on Nutrition, Nov.
+(Extract from the Statement by Parliamentarians who met on the occasion of the 2nd International Conference on Nutrition, Nav.
 2014)